Numerical simulation of type II primordial black hole formation: Initial data setting

-This function has been firstly introduced in Ref.~\cite{PhysRevD.60.084002} as an estimator for the criterion of PBH formation, and its usefulness has been recognized through subsequent related works (see Ref.~\cite{Harada:2023ffo} and references therein for details including its relations to legitimate compaction functions in different gauges and physical interpretations).
+The Shibata-Sasaki compaction function was first introduced in Ref.~\cite{PhysRevD.60.084002} as an estimator for the criterion of PBH formation.
+See Refs.~\cite{Harada:2023ffo,Harada:2024trx} and references therein for the initial confusion in its introduction, its usefulness, its relation to legitimate compaction functions in different gauges, and its geometrical origin as a conformal compactness function.
 The outer peak of $\mathcal C_\text{SS}$ corresponds to the neck in the type II fluctuation, the radius at which the areal radius takes the minimum value considered relevant for PBH formation.
 We will give a general proof for two peaks and the minimum between them for the compaction function in the type II fluctuation in the Appendix~\ref{sec:twoPeaks}.
 We focus on the two peak configurations associated with type II fluctuations (see also Ref.~\cite{Escriva:2023qnq} for two peak configurations with fluctuations of type I ).
 The form of the compaction function for the specific function of $\zeta$ \eqref{eq:Gprofile} is shown in Fig.~\ref{fig:compfunc}.
 By using the position of the peak of $\mathcal{C}_\text{SS}(r)$, $r_\text{m}=\sqrt{2}/k$, we analytically obtain the threshold value $\mu_{\rm c,II}=e /2 = 1.359\cdots$ for fluctuations of type II.\footnote{ Here, we ignore the window function $W(r)$ to estimate the location $r_\text{m}=\sqrt{2}/k$ of the peak of compaction function $\mathcal{C}_{\rm SS}(r)$ since this acts on $\zeta(r)$ only near the outer boundary, $r=r_{\rm w}=0.8L$ . } For $\mu > \mu_{\rm c,II}$ the compaction function takes the maximum value of $0.5$ at least one location with the radial coordinate, and the number of peak positions becomes two, $r_{m1}$ and $r_{m2}$ with $r_{m1} < r_{m2}$.
 This implies that type II fluctuations always reach the collapse threshold and form PBHs irrespectively of the initial $\zeta(r)$ profile.
 The isotropic coordinate $r$ does not always give the geometrical size of the enclosed region, which can often lead to misunderstanding.
-Therefore, we also explicitly show the compaction function $\mathcal{C}_{\rm SS}$ as a function of the areal radius $R$ in the right panel of Fig.~\ref{fig:compfunc}, which will be contrasted with the right panel of Fig.~\ref{fig:compfunc3}.
+Therefore, we also explicitly show the compaction function $\mathcal{C}_{\rm SS}$ as a function of the areal radius $R$ in the right panel of Fig.~\ref{fig:compfunc}.